LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 Python Package Hijacking is a critical security vulnerability that can lead to significant consequences if exploited.
 By understanding the mechanics of this attack and implementing robust security measures, developers can protect their applications and systems from such threats.
 Proper dependency management, secure coding practices, and regular code audits are essential steps in mitigating the risks associated with Python Package Hijacking.

+#### Python Web Shell Attack

+A web shell attack script is a malicious script that is uploaded to a web server to provide an attacker with remote access and control over the server.
+Web shells are typically used by attackers to execute arbitrary commands, steal data, modify files, and perform other malicious activities on the compromised server.
+These scripts can be written in various programming languages commonly used in web development, such as PHP, ASP, JSP, and Python.
+The attack flow will follow below sequence:

+1. **Initial Compromise**: The attacker exploits a vulnerability in the web application or server, such as an insecure file upload function, a code injection vulnerability, or a weak password, to upload the web shell script.
+2. **Upload and Execution**: Once the web shell is uploaded, the attacker accesses it via a web browser or a specialized client.
+The web shell script is executed on the server, giving the attacker an interface to interact with the server.
+3. **Remote Control**: The attacker uses the web shell to execute commands on the server, upload or download files, steal sensitive information, escalate privileges, and potentially use the compromised server to launch further attacks.

+Web shell attack scripts are powerful tools used by attackers to gain remote control over web servers.
+Understanding how these scripts work and implementing robust security measures can help protect web applications and servers from such attacks.
+By securing file uploads, validating inputs, and maintaining vigilant monitoring, organizations can mitigate the risks associated with web shell attacks.

 ------